MDAnalysis/pytng/docs/index.rst

 Usage example for TNGFileIterator
 =================================

-TNG files can be read using the TNGFileIterator class as a file handle, which supports use as a context manager.
+TNG files can be read using the :class:`TNGFileIterator`class as a file handle, which supports use as a context manager.

 The TNGFileIterator has attributes related to the trajectory metadata, such as